In a recent visit to The Dalí Museum in downtown St. Petersburg, Florida, I was reminded of my nostalgia for a place I was once very close to.

 The helical staircase and glass bubble

-A glass bubble grows along the exterior and interacts with the café and gift shop inside.
+A glass bubble protrudes along the exterior and interacts with the café and gift shop inside.
 The windows are tinted and blue, reflecting the Florida palm trees and downtown cityscape.
-A helical staircase is the centerpiece of the interior, swirling upwards toward the many geodesic triangles that make up glass bubble, their angles pointing in every direction of the sky.
+A helical staircase is the centerpiece of its interior, swirling upwards toward the many geodesic triangles that make up glass bubble, their angles pointing in every direction of the sky.

 The Avante Gardens and the Dalí Labyrinth

-I remember my last time here: sifting through seashells in the garden and walking underneath the wishing tree where entry bracelets of past visitors hang from the branches.
-This time back, I circled through the Dali Labyrinth where “a single swirling pathway” leads to a central point, similar to how the helical staircase inside the museum swirls up to the clouds.
-The labyrinth is another dreamy place in this surreal setting, and I think a nice introduction for kids and families to interact with Dali’s ideas.
+I have a new memory of sifting through seashells in the garden and walking underneath the wishing tree where entry bracelets of past visitors hang from the branches.
+This led to circling through the Dali Labyrinth where a single swirling pathway leads to a central point, similar to how the helical staircase inside the museum swirls up to the sky.
+The labyrinth is another dreamy place in this surreal setting, and I think a nice introduction for kids and families to interact with and understand Dali’s ideas.